Joan of Arc (poem): Poem

 Following this, Joan begins to gather troops and she takes her army to the forests around Orleans.
 While they camp there, a girl named Isabel comes and begins to describe the events surrounding siege of the city.
-Joan sends a messenger to offer the English peace, but the English decline.
-The French attack the English and, as soon as they start, a storm starts up and lightning flashes about them.
-This scares the English and Joan is able to win and enter the city.
-Soon after, Joan is able to lift the siege.
-The story continues with various French victories and the English are pushed back from fort after fort.
+Joan sends a messenger to offer the English peace, but they decline.
+The French storm the city and, as soon as they start, a storm starts up and lightning flashes about them.
+This scares the defending English garrison and Joan is able to capture the city.
+The story continues with various French victories, with the English being pushed back from fort after fort.
 Eventually, the English are pushed back to Tourelles.
-While the English fight their way there, one of the generals, Salisbury, is able to wound Joan.
-Her companion, Theodore, is able to kill Salisbury in return but he is brought down by the general Talbot.
+While the English fight their way there, one of their generals, Salisbury, wounds Joan.
+Her companion, Theodore, kills Salisbury in return but he is cut down by John Talbot.
 The French soon lay siege to Tourelles and begin a bloody fight to take the fort.
-During the battle, the French take many captives and the generals wish to execute them.
+During the battle, the French take many captives and the French generals wish to execute them.
 However, Joan intervenes and ensures the safety of the captives' lives.

-In sparing the lives, the French are awarded by God with the collapse of a bridge that leads to many of the English soldiers drowning and a quick victory.
+In sparing the lives, the French are awarded by God with the collapse of a bridge that leads to many English soldiers drowning and a quick victory.
 The English, after losing Tourelles, fall back to the coast to await for reinforcements.
 Word comes that the Burgundian troops are coming to help the English.
 Joan meets with the Duke of Burgundy to warn him against a battle before she returns to her men to help bury the dead.
 Talbot's son comes with reinforcements from England, and the English army attacks the French at Patay.
-During the battle, Joan is able to kill the son and Conrade is able to kill the father.
-This causes the English to flee and, in turn, allows the French to retake Rheims.
-Once Rheims is free, Charles comes and is crowned the King of France.
+During the battle, Joan kills the son and Conrade kills the father.
+This causes Talbot's army to flee and, in turn, allows the French to retake Rheims.
+Once Rheims is retaken, Charles comes and is crowned the King of France.
 The story ends with Joan telling him to be a good king.